Ghislaine Maxwell

-Born in France, Maxwell was raised in Oxford.
-In the 1980s she attended Balliol College, Oxford, and then became a prominent member of London's social scene.
-Maxwell worked for her father, Robert Maxwell, until his death in 1991; she then moved to New York City, where she continued living as a socialite and had a relationship with Epstein.
-In 2012, Maxwell founded a non-profit group for the protection of oceans.
-Following sex trafficking allegations being brought by prosecutors against Epstein in July 2019, the organisation announced cessation of operations the same month.
-Maxwell is a naturalised US citizen and retains both French and British citizenship.
+Born in France and raised in Oxford, England, she attended Balliol College, Oxford, in the 1980s and became a prominent member of London's social scene.
+She is a naturalised American citizen and retains both French and British citizenship.
+Maxwell worked for her father, Robert Maxwell, until his death in 1991; she then moved to New York City, where she continued living as a socialite and had developed a close relationship with Jeffrey Epstein.
+Alongside Epstein, Maxwell built up a vast social network consisting of various prominent elites.
+Documents released by the United States Department of Justice reveal that she had maintained friendships with Naomi Campbell, Prince Andrew, Bill Clinton and Kerry Kennedy.

-In July 2020, Maxwell was arrested and charged by the federal government of the United States with the crimes of enticement of minors and sex trafficking of underage girls, related to her association with Epstein.
+Maxwell was arrested by the US Federal Bureau of Investigation and charged by the US federal government in July 2020 with the crimes of enticement of minors and sex trafficking of underage girls, related to her association with Epstein as his recruiter.
 She was denied bail as a flight risk, with the judge expressing concerns regarding her "completely opaque" finances, her skill at living in hiding, and the fact that France does not extradite its citizens.
-In December 2021, she was convicted on five out of six counts, including one of sex trafficking of a minor.
-She faces a second criminal trial for two charges of lying under oath about Epstein's abuse of underage girls.
+She was convicted on five out of six counts, including one of sex trafficking of a minor, in December 2021.